DrTomasAragon/cdph/README.md

 [Decision-making is our most important activity](https://drtomasaragon.github.io/posts/2021-03-13-decision-intelligence01/).[^diblog] "A decision is a choice between two or more alternatives that involves an irrevocable allocation of resources."
 Decisions drive vision, strategy, policy, and transformational change.
 Every decision has causal assumptions, predictions, trade-offs, and an opportunity cost—the lost benefit of the better option(s) not chosen or not considered.
 Some decisions have extreme time constraints under deep uncertainty.

-[^diblog]: Aragon TJ (2021).
+[^diblog]: Tomas Aragon (2021).
 Decision intelligence: An Introduction.
 Available from: [https://drtomasaragon.github.io/posts/2021-03-13-decision-intelligence01/](https://drtomasaragon.github.io/posts/2021-03-13-decision-intelligence01/)

 Decision intelligence is using ethics, science, and technology to improve individual and team decisions for finding and solving problems, and achieving objectives and key results in challenging, including VUCA,[^1] environments.